 Number of Cash Transfers - represents the total number of reload transactions that we conducted through our retail distributors in a specified period.
-We processed 9.36 million and 9.53 million reload transactions in the three months ended September 30, 2016 and 2015, respectively, and 28.42 million and 29.17 million reload transactions in the nine months ended September 30, 2016 and 2015, respectively.
-We review this metric as a measure of the size and scale of our retail cash reload network, as an indicator of customer engagement and usage of our products and services, and to analyze cash transfer revenue, which is a key component of our financial performance.
+We processed 9.30 million and 9.71 million reload transactions in the three months ended March 31, 2017 and 2016, respectively.
+We review this metric as a measure of the size and scale of our retail cash reload network and to analyze cash transfer revenue, which is a key component of our financial performance.
+Our cash transfers declined 4% due to increase in direct deposit penetration in our active card portfolio as direct deposit customers, on average, perform fewer cash reloads, and due to a year-over-year decline of active cards by 8% in our organic business.

 Number of Tax Refunds Processed - represents the total number of tax refunds processed in a specified period through TPG.
-We processed 0.10 million tax refund transactions in each of the three months ended September 30, 2016 and 2015 and 10.46 million and 10.62 million tax refund transactions in the nine months ended September 30, 2016 and 2015, respectively.
+We processed 8.60 million and 8.18 million tax refund transactions in the three months ended March 31, 2017 and 2016, respectively.
 Due to seasonality, the number of tax refunds processed is most concentrated during the first half of each year and is minimal during the second half of each year.
-We review this metric as a measure of the size and scale of our tax refund processing platform and as an indicator of customer engagement and usage of our products and services.
+We review this metric as a measure of the size and scale of our tax refund processing platform and to analyze tax processing revenue.
+The increase in the number of tax refunds processed of 5% from the comparable period in 2016 was driven by an increase of refunds processed through online tax filing software, partially offset by a decrease in the number of refunds processed by traditional tax preparation providers.

 Number of Active Cards - represents the total number of GPR cards and checking accounts in our portfolio that had a purchase, reload or ATM withdrawal transaction during the previous 90-day period.
-We had 4.09 million and 4.51 million active cards outstanding as of September 30, 2016 and 2015, respectively.
-We review this metric and the associated revenue per number of active cards as measures of the overall size and scale of our GPR card portfolio and indicators of customer engagement and usage of our products and services.
+We had 5.05 million and 4.75 million active cards outstanding as of March 31, 2017 and 2016, respectively.
+We review this metric and the associated revenue per number of active cards as measures of the overall size and scale of our GPR card portfolio and to analyze trends in revenue from those active cards.
+The increase in the number of active cards of 6% was driven by our acquisition of UniRush on February 28, 2017, partially offset by an 8% year-over-year decline in the number of active cards in our organic portfolio to 4.36 million.
+This is the third quarter in a row with our active card counts at that level, which may indicate that our active card count is stabilizing after several periods of decline following the discontinuation of the original MoneyPak PIN product in the first quarter of 2015.

 Gross Dollar Volume - represents the total dollar volume of funds processed and settled by our consolidated enterprise, excluding tax refunds processed by TPG.
-Our gross dollar volume was \$5.3 billion and \$5.0 billion for the three months ended September 30, 2016 and 2015, respectively, and \$17.3 billion and \$16.6 billion for the nine months ended September 30, 2016 and 2015, respectively.
+Our gross dollar volume was \$7.7 billion and \$6.6 billion for the three months ended March 31, 2017 and 2016, respectively.
 We review this metric as a measure of the size and scale of our processing infrastructure and as an indicator of customer engagement and usage of our products and services.
+The increase in gross dollar volume of 17% during the three months ended March 31, 2017 from the comparable period in 2016 was principally driven by our acquisition of UniRush and higher average gross dollar volume per average active card during the period.
+Gross dollar volume from our organic business increased 7% year-over-year.